 3. It’s too good to be true

 When shopping for an apartment, look out for deals that seem too good to be true for the apartment’s location and size.
 Use common sense and refrain from using unsecured means of payment or revealing any sensitive banking information over the internet.

 Another thing to consider when searching for that new apartment is the neighborhood you want to live.
 In living next door to families, you may be expected to keep the noise down and maintain a peaceful environment.
 However, if you want to live in an area with younger adults and college students, you may hear your neighbors later into the night.
 Drop by the apartment at night to check out the noise level, and, on a rainy day, to see if there is any leakage or flooding.
 If you don’t smoke, ask the landlord if there are any tenants that do because smoke can rise into the apartment above it.

 When apartment hunting, don’t do it alone.
 Take a friend to help you make good choices and point out things you may miss.
+And when you find a place don’t forget to find the right mobile storage solutions!
 Happy hunting!